Eclipse: Disambiguating Illumination and Materials using Unintended Shadows: Experiments

 \section{Experiments}

 We implement our entire rendering and optimization pipeline in JAX~\cite{jax2018github} and run each of our experiments on 8 NVIDIA V100 GPUs.
-All results in the paper are generated using $256$ input images unless otherwise specified.
+We evaluate our method on two sources of data: synthetic objects, and captured data from the Stanford-ORB dataset~\cite{kuang2023stanford}.
+Our synthetic results were generated using $256$ input images of size $400\times 400$, although our method works similarly well with as few as 32 captures (see supplement for the effect of the number of images).